-- Act as a point of contact with the three safeguarding partners; - Liaise with the Executive Headteacher or Head of School and inform him or her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the case manager and designated officers at the local authority (also known as local authority designated officer/LADO) for child protection concerns (all cases which concern a staff member); and - Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCO) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise for staff.
+- Act as a point of contact with the three safeguarding partners; - Liaise with the Executive Head or Head of School to inform him or her of issues especially on-going enquiries under section 47 of the Children Act 1989 and police investigations; - As required, liaise with the case manager and designated officers at the local authority (also known as local authority designated officer/LADO) for child protection concerns (all cases which concern a staff member); and

+- Liaise with staff (especially pastoral support staff, school nurses, IT Technicians, and SENCOs and Senior Mental Health Leads) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies. - Act as a source of support, advice and expertise for staff.